 Every day during the five-month session, the THSC Watchmen canvas legislative offices, negotiate language changes in bills, solicit support for good legislation that promotes homeschooling and family rights, and work to block legislation that would negatively impact homeschoolers and families.

-In 2017, our legislative priorities included:
+In 2019, our legislative priorities included:

 - The Family Unity Act to restore family rights and close loopholes hurting Texas families.

-In 2013, the THSC Watchmen discovered and stopped a bill that would have given CPS a significant advantage over families in Texas court by allowing CPS to take children based on convictions under foreign law.
+In 2013, the THSC Watchmen discovered and stopped a bill that would have given CPS a significant advantage over families in Texas courts by allowing CPS to take children based on convictions under foreign law.

 How You Can Help the THSC Watchmen

-To achieve our mission at the Capitol, the THSC Watchmen Program requires funding from generous supporters like you.
+To achieve our mission at the Capitol, the THSC Watchmen program requires funding from generous supporters like you.